 As far as what’s happening next – we’re continuing to build on our capability to not just design things, but also designing businesses and working very closely with founders and leaders on shaping everything they do.
 We are continuing to do that and push beyond product design and design strategy into business strategy and operational structure.
 We’re helping build design-driven companies from the product upward.

 In recent months, we launched June’s intelligent oven, the Savant remote, UNICEF’s Kid Power Band, Obi Worldphone’s new smartphones, and the Ember mug.
-We’re excited for everything else we have in store – stay tuned for what’s to come.
+We’re excited about everything else we have in store – stay tuned for what’s to come.